harshineeshree/harshineeshree/README.md

 ### 🌱 About Me
 - 🎓 Currently studying in 5th semester
-- 🐍 Learning Python programming
+- 🐍 Learning Python , Java programming
 - 💻 Exploring basic projects and improving coding skills
 - 🌟 Interested in building simple applications like ATM system, calculators, and small utilities